AdhirRamjiawan/SnakeEditor/README.txt

 		+ Add a tile map editor
 		+ pack all game assets into a binary data format
 		+ Attempt to use smart pointers
+		+ Replace all variable declarations away from types to using auto keyword
 		+ Add shader effects: https://www.sfml-dev.org/tutorials/2.0/graphics-shader.php
 		+ Implement scene stacks for Scene Manager especially for GUI driven scenes like Main menu
 		+ Create an Entity pattern for things like the apple target.
 It should handle correct drawing and collisions etc.